amrita-basu88/OutSystems_myNotes/README.md

 The preparation of the parent Web screen is executed first.
 The preparation of the Web block is followed later.

 You can have nested web blocks (a web block based on another web block).
 You can nest web blocks as much as possible.
 Only restriction - you cannot nest a web block in itself.

 Actually the Menu, the Application Header are itself made of Web Blocks.

 These Web Blocks can also have preparation and customized using CSS.

+A web block cannot have an output parameter.
+The outwards communication is achieved by using the Notify and ScreenActions (like OnNotify).
+Even a Web Screen cannot have Output parameter.

 The widget needs to have the "Name" property set for a 'Ajax Submit'.